salmelo/token-action-hud-ffgsw/README.md

 ### Required Modules

 **IMPORTANT** - Token Action HUD Template requires the [Token Action HUD Core](https://foundryvtt.com/packages/token-action-hud-core) module to be installed.
+If you want to use the status effects options, the module [Status Icon Counters](https://foundryvtt.com/packages/statuscounter) is required

 ## Changelog